ajguerrer/notebook/content/unit-testing/making_tests_work.md

 production applications are rarely that simple.
 What if those decisions lead to gathering more input and making more decisions?
 There are three strategies to consider:

-1. *Eagerly gather all the input* - Preserve controller simplicity and isolated business logic, but concede performance.
+1. *Eagerly gather all the input* - Preserve controller simplicity and isolated domain logic, but concede performance.
-1. *Inject dependencies into business logic* - Preserve controller simplicity and performance, but concede isolated business logic.
+1. *Inject dependencies into the Domain layer* - Preserve controller simplicity and performance, but concede isolated domain logic.
-1. *Allow controller orchestration* - Preserve isolated business logic and performance, but concede controller simplicity.
+1. *Allow controller orchestration* - Preserve isolated domain logic and performance, but concede controller simplicity.

-Isolated business logic is an attribute that should always be maximized because it has a huge impact on *maintainability* and *resistance to refactoring*.
-In cases where performance is not critical, feel free to stick to a functional architecture.
-Otherwise, controllers will need to orchestrate gathering input as a side effect of business logic decisions.
+Isolated domain logic is an attribute that should always be maximized because it has a huge impact on *maintainability* and *resistance to refactoring*.
+In cases where performance is not critical, feel free to stick to a Functional Architecture.
+Otherwise, controllers will need to orchestrate gathering input as a side effect of decisions from the Domain layer.

 {{% notice tip %}}
 Controller orchestration will make controllers more complex, but complexity can be mitigated with